-DIA: Diameter - the distance across the surface of the contact lens, measured in millimeters.
+DIA: Diameter is the distance across the surface of the contact lens, measured in millimeters.
 This number is usually between 13 and 15.
 It determines where on your eye the contact lens will sit.
 If this measurement isn’t correct, the contact lens will be uncomfortable and may scratch your eye.

-CYL: Cylinder value.
-Usually a number between -4 and +4, this is the amount of power needed to correct your astigmatism.
+CYL: Usually a number between -4 and +4, Cylinder value is the amount of power needed to correct your astigmatism.

 Axis: Expresses the orientation of the cylinder value on the lens.
-This number is displayed in degrees, between 0 and 180°.
+The Axis number is displayed in degrees, between 0 and 180°.

 Your contact lens prescription may also include a brand name that carries the lenses your eye care provider felt would be the best fit.
 If you're choosing to cosmetically enhance your eye color with your lenses, that information will also be on the prescription.